 Consuegra went back for a third summer in Puebla in 1948 (8-5, 2.67) – taking a hefty pay cut to do so.
 As another part of its belt-tightening measures in the post-Pasquel era, the Mexican League folded two franchises in August.
 Consuegra went back to Cuba, either uncertain that the season would finish or fearing a further pay cut to offset the devaluation of the Mexican peso.

 Consuegra had also applied for reinstatement to Organized Baseball that summer, with an eye toward playing in the “proper” Cuban pro league that winter.
-His request was not granted – he went back to Mexico to play in a little-known winter circuit, La Liga Peninsular on the Yucatán, just a short hop to the west of Cuba.
+His request was not granted – he went back to Mexico to play in a little-known winter circuit, La Liga Peninsular on the Yucatán, 120 miles west of Cuba.
 With the club Cardenales de Motul, he led the league with a 1.33 ERA while going 8-2.
 His friend and fellow Cuban, outfielder Roberto Ortiz, won the Triple Crown for the Cardenales, who were league champions.

 For the summer of 1949, Consuegra went to Venezuela, where La Liga Occidental (the Western League) was then operating in the summers.
 Up to that point, this circuit and the Venezuelan winter league had steered clear of ineligible players.
 With Gavilanes de Maracaibo, the Cuban starred again, posting a 14-3 record.
 In early June 1949, Happy Chandler, Commissioner of Major League Baseball, issued a general amnesty to the outlaws.
 George Trautman, president of the National Association of Professional Baseball Leagues, put Potrerillo back in good standing.